Variety Hitmakers Awards: Varietys Hitmaker of the Year Award

 The Variety's Hitmaker of the Year Award goes to an artist that had significant recognition through the year thanks to their role as a producer, writer, or performance on "highly successful songs and albums that chart well and gain widespread recognition."

 The award was first given to Kendrick Lamar in 2017.
 In 2021, the award was presented as the hitmaker of tomorrow, and went to Jack Harlow.
 In 2022, the award was presented to more than one artist with Elton John and Dua Lipa both getting recognition for their collaborative hit single "Cold Heart".
-In 2024, Charli xcx was awarded for being "indisputably one of the greatest pop innovators of the 21st century".
-The most recent winner is Sabrina Carpenter who was named Variety's Hitmaker of 2025 due to the commercial success of her seventh studio album, Man's Best Friend, which spawned the worldwide hits "Manchild", and "Tears".
+In 2024, Charli XCX was awarded for being "indisputably one of the greatest pop innovators of the 21st century".
+The most recent winner is Sabrina Carpenter who was named Variety's Hitmaker of 2025 following the commercial success of her seventh studio album, Man's Best Friend, and its lead single "Manchild".